-Despite significant progress in recent years, nearly a billion people are still unable to prove their identity, and millions more have forms of identification that cannot be reliably verified or authenticated.
+Despite significant progress in recent years, one billion people are still unable to prove their identity, and millions more have forms of identification that cannot be reliably verified or authenticated.
 In an increasingly digital age, the lack of verifiable identification often results in exclusion from economic opportunities and a variety of social and political rights.

-The core question of the inaugural Mission Billion Challenge is: “How can digital identification systems in developing countries be designed to protect people’s privacy and provide them with greater control over their personal data?”
+THE CHALLENGE: How can digital identification systems in developing countries be better designed or adapted to protect people’s privacy and empower them with greater control over their personal data?

 Join the Challenge